I’m going to create a new tag on my website: “The Jessie Collection”.

 So which is it, Barrow?
 Should she flee the thieves and rapists, or are these men safe?
 You freaking idiot.

 And holy crap, the editing was so dreadful that I was laughing hysterically.
 When the Deathclaw comes for one of the soldiers, the soldier takes a torch and throws it at a direction that would have either hit the ground or the monster’s crotch.
 But instead, it lands in the monster’s mouth, and it scurries away.
 It was amazing.

 And the villain, this Tambria, she is so horrible at acting that I saw her more as comic relief than a scary villain.
 Her line delivery is incredibly stiff and dreadful.

 There’s this thing that I see in A LOT of terrible movies: whenever I start to realize how horrible a movie is, suddenly, one or more of the female characters start showing a lot of cleavage… as if to compensate for just how crappy the movie is.
 (This happens in The Forest, Pride and Prejudice and Zombies, and Dirty Grandpa to name a few).

 And guess what, Tambria’s cleavage appears so often that I almost want to say her boobs made a more compelling character than her actual character.

 In short, I both simultaneously loved and hated watching this movie.
 It is absolute garbage, but it’s the sort of garbage that I love experiencing.
 Even though I was constantly rolling my eyes at just how terrible everything in this movie was, I can’t say that I was ever bored aside from the first 5-10 minutes.
 If you can enjoy a good bad movie, then I cannot recommend The Asylum’s Sleeping Beauty enough.
-But if you’re someone who can’t stand movies of exceptionally poor quality, regardless of the entertainment value, then I would avoid it like the plague, and I’m giving this movie a 2 out of 10.
+But if you’re someone who can’t stand movies of exceptionally poor quality, regardless of the entertainment value, then I would avoid it like the plague.